 Final Blend Deficit = (0.10-0.04) x 100 = 6

-Automatic termination of the producer's or importer's use of the PM emissions offsetting compliance option.
+Automatic termination of the producer's or importer's use of the Predictive Model emissions offsetting compliance option.

-When a producer or importer that produces gasoline has fully offset the final blend deficit, the producer's or importer's use of the PM emissions offsetting compliance option automatically terminates.
-Prior to selling, supplying, or offering California gasoline after the termination, the producer or importer that produces gasoline must elect to use the flat limits, designated alternative limits, PM alternative specifications, or TC limits for its next final blend.
-The producer or importer that produces gasoline may not use any remaining final blend credits to provide offsets pursuant to section 2265.1(c) for any final blend sold, offered, or supplied from the production facility or import facility subsequent to the election.
+When a producer or importer that produces gasoline has fully offset the final blend deficit, the producer's or importer's use of the Predictive Model emissions offsetting compliance option automatically terminates.
+Prior to selling, supplying, or offering California gasoline after the termination, the producer or importer that produces gasoline must elect to use the flat limits, designated alternative limits, or Predictive Model alternative specifications for its next final blend.
+The producer or importer that produces gasoline may not use any remaining final blend credits to provide offsets pursuant to section (c) for any final blend sold, offered, or supplied from the production facility or import facility subsequent to the election.